Pharyngitis - viral

 It is important NOT to take antibiotics when a sore throat is due to a viral infection.
 The antibiotics will not help.
 Using them to treat viral infections helps bacteria become resistant to antibiotics.

 With some sore throats (such as those caused by infectious mononucleosis), the lymph nodes in the neck may become very swollen.
 Your provider may prescribe anti-inflammatory drugs, such as prednisone, to treat them.

 Symptoms usually go away within a week to 10 days.

 Complications of viral pharyngitis are extremely uncommon.

 When to Contact a Medical Professional

-Most cases are not preventable, because the viruses and bacteria that cause sore throats are commonly found in the environment.
+Most sore throats cannot be prevented because the germs that cause them are in our environment.
 However, always wash your hands after contact with a person who has a sore throat.
-Avoid kissing or sharing cups and eating utensils with sick individuals.
+Also avoid kissing or sharing cups and eating utensils with people who are sick.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.